benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-LRM1.png)

 - LRM1 appears below a relationship / path.
 The relationship / path may be wrapped by an '↛' or an 'L'
-- LRM1 may appear before of a quantifier followed by an R-combiner
+- LRM1 may appear before a quantifier followed by an R-combiner
 - Directly right of the relationship / path / R-combiner : a blue/logical/red entity (neither yellow/aggregated entity)
 - _et_ is an entity tag of a blue/logical/red entity defined right of (but not directly right of) the aggregator
 - Except for '&' quantifer - LRM1 aggregator cannot start a quantifier's branch